Welcome to Koraunui School. Nau mai, hoki mai. Nau mai, haere mai.

 Times for visits will be organised between you, your child’s ECE centre (if they attend) and the transition teacher.

 We are never too busy to talk to parents, so please approach us at school, or phone if you wish to chat about something concerning your child.

 The enrollment form can be filled out online, or you could pick one up from the office when you visit.

-Our Principal, Dianne Wright, is more than happy to meet with you.
+Our Principal, Dave Lamont, is more than happy to meet with you.

 Nā matou noa

 Te Whānau o Koraunui

 8:30am - 2:00pm, Wednesday and Friday.